emad-elsaid/xlog/docs/index.md

 # :scroll: Principles

 * Uses the file system.
-No databases
+No databases required
 * Minimal design and dependencies
 * Small core, flexible enough for developers to extend it.
 * Avoid add syntax to markdown, instead enhance how existing syntax is rendered